 Dell G7 17 7790 has comfortable viewing angles.
 We have provided images at 45 degrees to evaluate quality.

-The maximum measured brightness is relatively high – 303 nits (cd/m2) in the middle of the screen and remains at the same 283 nits (cd/m2) average across the surface with a maximum deviation of 10%.
+The maximum measured brightness is relatively high – 303 nits (cd/m2) in the middle of the screen and 283 nits (cd/m2) average across the surface with a maximum deviation of 10%.
 The Correlated Color Temperature on a white screen and at maximum brightness is 6840K (average) – slightly colder than the 6500K optimum for sRGB.
 The average color temperature through the grey scale before profiling is 7020K.

 In the illustration below you can see how the display performs from uniformity perspective.
 The illustration below shows how matters are for operational brightness levels (approximately 140 nits) – in this particular case at 46% Brightness (White level = 142 cd/m2, Black level = 0.11 cd/m2).